BMCBCC/NExtSEEK/README.md

 ## Dependencies
 NExtSEEK is implemented on top of [Mezzanine 4.2.3](http://mezzanine.jupo.org/), which is a Django CMS based on Django 1.10.7 and python 2.7.
-It also requires the following packages to be installed in a virtual environment:
+NExtSEEK also requires the following packages to be installed in a virtual environment:

 * BeautifulSoup==3.2.1
 * beautifulsoup4==4.6.0